GuoTengda1993/easy-locust/README.md

 ### Change Log
+- 0.1.9: Support Json to locustfile.
+And can use `easy_locust.factory(dict)` to get strings of locustfile.
 - 0.1.6: Optimize locustFileFactory.py
 - 0.1.5: Check Response info (status code & expect str) if set "Expect Status Code" in Excel, otherwise not.
 Rely on locustio>=0.13.5